glisak/Rhetos-wiki/Development-environment-setup.md

 Before following the instructions in this article, **make sure that all the [Prerequisites](https://github.com/Rhetos/Rhetos/wiki/Prerequisites) are installed**.

-## Working folder
+## Create a working folder

-1. Create a development folder for your demo application.
+1. Create a development folder for your business application.
 2. Inside your application's development folder, create a subfolder named "&lt;MyApplicationName&gt;RhetosServer" or "RhetosServer", where the Rhetos server binaries will be placed.
 The following documentation will refer to this folder as "RhetosServer folder".

+Example:

+> For an application Bookstore, a developer create the following folder structure.
+>
+> * Bookstore
+>   * Output
+>     * BookstoreRhetosServer
+>   * Source
+>     * DslScripts

 ## Get Rhetos server binaries